GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

 !!! screwdriver-wrench "Tools we need"

     BCFtools: basic bioinformatics software, in this tutorial, we use it for creating subsets and quality control. the current version is 1.12-14-g9ca9893+ and the version we are using today is 1.9-GCC-7.4.0. ([http://samtools.github.io/bcftools/bcftools.html](http://samtools.github.io/bcftools/bcftools.html))

     VCFtools: basic bioinformatics software, in this tutorial, we use it for comparing two vcf files and evaluate the concordance rate.
 The current version is /0.1.15-GCC-9.2.0-Perl-5.30.1 ([https://vcftools.github.io/index.html](https://vcftools.github.io/index.html))

     R: basic statistics software

     Beagle: software for phasing and imputation.
-The current version is beagle 5.2 (version: 28Jun21.220).
-In this workshop, we are going to use version 5.1-18May20. ([https://faculty.washington.edu/browning/beagle/beagle.html](https://faculty.washington.edu/browning/beagle/beagle.html)) The performance of different versions of beagle can be found here: https://www.g3journal.org/content/10/1/177
+The current version is beagle 5.4 (version: 22Jul22.46e). ([https://faculty.washington.edu/browning/beagle/beagle.html](https://faculty.washington.edu/browning/beagle/beagle.html)) The performance of different versions of beagle can be found here: https://www.g3journal.org/content/10/1/177

     Minimac3: software for imputation ([https://genome.sph.umich.edu/wiki/Minimac3](https://genome.sph.umich.edu/wiki/Minimac3))